 Sorry but I’d rather eat than play with a bunch of straps.

 That’s why most of the bags on this list are around $100 or less.

 Others are significantly more expensive, so if you can afford to spend that kind of money on a bag then go for it.

 I’ve purchased high-quality bags in the past and they are worth the investment since they’re durable, basically never beak, and probably last longer than a Twinkie.

-I’m lame and either get sick of my bag or inadvertently destroy it since I’m a walking
+I’m lame and either get sick of my bag or inadvertently destroy it since I’m a walking catastrophe like that.

 Because humanity is just so joyful and merry: